10xEngineer/website/blog/_posts/2012-11-16-introducing-labs.markdown

 Interested?
 Why don't you launch your first Lab Machine today and let us know what you think?
 We love feedback and are always looking for a new ways to improve an engineer's day-to-day workflow.

-_If you have read so far, please, make sure you follow us at [Twitter](http://twitter.com/10xEngineer)/[Facebook](http://www.facebook.com/10xEngineer) to be the first to know find out about new features and solutions._
+_If you have read so far, please, make sure you follow us at [Twitter](http://twitter.com/10xEngineer)/[Facebook](http://www.facebook.com/10xEngineer) to be the first to find out about new features and solutions._

 <sup>1</sup>Obviously you have to [install Labs CLI client](http://help.10xengineer.me/entries/22369652-getting-started-with-labs) first.